Yankees' Mariano Rivera 1st Player Unanimously Voted into Baseball Hall of Fame

 Ken Griffey Jr. nearly became the first unanimous Hall of Famer in 2016.
 He was included on 437 of 440 ballots (99.3 percent), which set a record (in 1992, Tom Seaver was on 98.8 percent of ballots).

-The Athletic's Marc Carig quipped about why Rivera might have been such a favorite among the voting bloc in the Baseball Writers' Association of America:
+The Athletic's Marc Carig quipped about why the Panamanian might have been such a favorite among the voting bloc in the Baseball Writers' Association of America:

 Marc Carig @MarcCarig